AbdulWahab321/Astrolearn/data/Botany/chapters/2_Plant_Kingdom.md

 ## Bryophytes

 Bryophytes are land plants but require water for sexual reproduction.
-They are known as the **"Amphibians of the Plant Kingdom"**.
+They are known as the =="Amphibians of the Plant Kingdom"==.

 ### General Characters of Bryophytes